Approximation numbers of composition operators on the $H^2$ space of Dirichlet series

 The difference between the two cases is that if $\Phi$ is constructed from \eqref{Ttilde}, then

 while if, on the other hand, $\Phi$ is constructed from \eqref{T}, then

 both estimates follow directly from Lemma~\ref{lem0}, the lower bound just established for $|B(s)|$, and our assumptions on $\Theta$ and $S$.
-Using again the estimate from Lemma~\ref{lem0} as well as \eqref{L2} and the assumption that $R\ge \theta+1$, we therefore get respectively
+Using again the estimates from Lemma~\ref{lem0} and ~\ref{lem1}, and the assumption that $R\ge \theta+1$, we therefore get respectively

 and

 for a constant $C$ depending on $\theta$. \end{proof}